nats-io/nats.java/README.md

     This method can be used with or without client verification.

-2. During development, or behind a firewall where the client can trust the server, the library supports the opentls:// protocol which will use a special
-SSLContext that trusts all server certificates, but provides no client certificates.
+2. During development, or behind a firewall where the client can trust the server, the library supports the opentls:// protocol which will use a special SSLContext that trusts all server certificates, but provides no client certificates.

-    ```
+    ```bash
     java io.nats.examples.NatsSub opentls://localhost:4443 test 3
     ```